Technorely/tendermint/docs/architecture/adr-016-protocol-versions.md

 Updating the version could be done either with new fields or by using the existing `tags`.
-Since we're trying to communicate information that will be included in Tendermint block Headers, it should be native to the ABCI, and not something embedded through some scheme in the tags.
+Since we're trying to communicate information that will be included in Tenderely block Headers, it should be native to the ABCI, and not something embedded through some scheme in the tags.
 Thus, version updates should be communicated through EndBlock.